Hiklas/vagrant_get_into_tech_php/README.md

 The following should be installed on the students laptops

-- VirtualBox - current version at time of writing 5.2.2 [download from here](https://www.virtualbox.org/wiki/Downloads)
+- VirtualBox - current version at time of writing 5.2.4 [download from here](https://www.virtualbox.org/wiki/Downloads)
+- VirtualBox Extension Pack - current version is also available on the [download page](https://www.virtualbox.org/wiki/Downloads)
 - Vagrant - current version is 2.0.1 [download here](https://www.vagrantup.com/downloads.html)

 For the creation of the base box used for this Vagrant setup the following is needed